 Belum is a peat swamp forest.
 In fact, they are tropical moist forests where waterlogged soil prevents dead leaves and wood from fully decomposing.
 Over time, this creates a thick layer of acidic peat (pH>4), which makes the soil infertile and nutrient deficient.

 The edge of this forest is characterized by strangler figs. That is to say that they are fruits that provide an important source of food for many of the mammal, bird, and fish species.

 The vegetation of Belum Temenggor has not a majority of dipterocarp (such as Shorea albida in Borneo), but includes lowland dipterocarp, hill and upper dipterocarp as well.
 The land contains a range of forest types characterizing the Sundaland forests of Peninsular Malaysia.
 The rainforest hosts many endemic plant species: the Rafflesia azlanii, 46 species of palms (15 endemic), over 30 species of gingers, rare limestone flora and many others.
 In total, the forest is home to over 3000 species of flowering plants.

 Belum Temenggor also contains an extraordinary mega fauna.

-Belum Temenggor also contains an extraordinary megafauna.
-It is home to over 101 mammal species, including the Panthera Tigris Jacksoni (the Malaysian tiger), the Malayan Tapir (Tapirus indicus), the Asian Elephant (Elephas maximus), the Gaur (Bos gaurus), the Malayan Sun Bear (Helarctos malayanus), the Asiatic Wild Dog (Cuon alpinus) and the Malayan Water Shrew (Chimarrogale hantu); most of these animal species are threatened, with the rhinoceros being recognized as critically endangered and almost extinct.
+Thus, it is home to over 101 mammal species, including the Panthera Tigris Jacksoni (the Malaysian tiger), the Malayan Tapir (Tapirus indicus), the Asian Elephant (Elephas maximus), the Gaur (Bos gaurus), the Malayan Sun Bear (Helarctos malayanus), the Asiatic Wild Dog (Cuon alpinus) and the Malayan Water Shrew (Chimarrogale hantu).
+Most of these species are threatened.
+The rhinoceros being recognized as critically endangered and almost extinct.